HeapSpace/heapcon/content/speakers/zoran-sevarac /index.md

 ---
-title: "Getting started with Deep Learning for Software Developers"
+title: "Getting Started with Deep Learning for Software Developers"
 description: ""
 speaker: "Zoran Ševarac"
 bio: "Zoran Sevarac is a Java developer, entrepreneur and Associate professor at the University of Belgrade.
 He is a NetBeans contributor, AI researcher, Dukes Choice Award winner and Java Champion.
 Also a cofounder of a deep learning startup."